-The main topic that we would learn from this article is "branding yourself as a coach" or "branding for coaches" - Interesting?
+The main topic that we would learn from this article is "how to brand yourself as a coach" or "branding for coaches" - Interesting?
 Yes, it is all about taking accountability for presenting yourself as a personal branding coach.
 If you endeavor to place yourself as an expert or become an influencer within your niche, Coaching can help boost your reputation as a leader.

-We will now explore some brilliant top ten branding tips on personal branding for coaches.
+We will now explore some brilliant top ten tips on personal branding for coaches to help you learn how to brand yourself as a life coach.
 Ultimately, we will consciously work on the branding tactics that will encourage you to dominate your area of expertise and exponentially grow your coaching profession.